 Marx had a career that spanned more than seventy years traversing the boundaries between functional design and fine art and encompassing print-making, painting, textile design and illustration.
 She was a designer of trademarks, wrapping paper, cards, book jackets and postage stamps and although she has never achieved the same fame as some of her male counterparts, her work had a lasting impression on the lives of everyday people.
 In 1982, nearly six decades on, the Royal College of Art awarded her an honorary degree.

-Jennie Fisher is Joint Head of Picture Department; Modern and Contemporary Art at Dreweatts, one of the UK’s leading auctioneers.
+Jennie Fisher is Head of Modern and Contemporary Art at Dreweatts, one of the UK’s leading auctioneers.
 Jennie studied History and French at UCL and the Sorbonne followed by a Masters in History of Art at Trinity College, Oxford.
 She worked at Sotheby’s for 10 years, ultimately as a Director and Head of the Prints Department, followed by at Bonhams before joining Dreweatts in 2016.

 Dreweatts’ has regular auctions and you can find out more here.

 You can see more of Enid Marx’s works in our exhibition Birds and Beasts: The Wild Escape until April 2022.